World-renowned architect and Tokyo Olympics 2020 designer Kengo Kuma to lead design of immersive coffee and retail experience

 TOKYO; October 20, 2016 – Starbucks Coffee Company (NASDAQ: SBUX) today announced it will open a Starbucks Reserve Roastery in Japan in 2018.
 Located in the Nakameguro district, an upscale neighborhood known for its exclusive boutiques and art galleries, the Roastery will be a one-of-a-kind retail environment.
 Designed in collaboration with Kengo Kuma, a world-renowned architect and founder of Kuma Lab at the University of Tokyo, this new location will give customers an immersive coffee environment unlike any other in the market.

 Starbucks debut of its first Roastery in Seattle in 2014 was the most successful store opening in the company’s history.
-Since then, the company has announced new Roastery locations coming to Shanghai in 2017 and New York in 2018.
-Tokyo will be the company’s fourth Roastery globally.
+Since then, the company has announced new Roastery locations coming to Shanghai in 2017, Milan and New York in 2018.
+Tokyo will be the company’s fifth Roastery globally.

 “As it was when we opened Japan as our first market outside of North America in 1996, the country continues to be an important and dynamic coffee community for Starbucks.
 We are proud to bring our customers a distinct, immersive and innovative retail experience that celebrates the craft of coffee in an unprecedented way,” said Howard Schultz, chairman and chief executive officer of Starbucks.
 “We are honored to be collaborating with Kengo Kuma in creating an experience that will bring our Japanese customers closer to our coffee and partners (employees) than ever before.”